whxvmi/burp-restapi-cli/README.md

 # burp-api-cli
-Scan and get results from cli with burp api
+Scan and get results from cli with burp api.
+Supports url list from local file.

 # Prep